johnnyw66/GSM_A7683E/README.md

 # GSM_A7683E
-GSM Modem Demo - Attached to Pico W 2
+GSM Modem Demo - Attached to Pico W 2.
+Compiled with Arduino IDE.